-Is the regeneration process included in the Belfast Transport Hub planning application?
+Is the regeneration process included in the Belfast Grand Central Station planning application?

 No. The development plots adjoining the Full planning application site boundary will be subject to a separate planning application.
-Community input and pre-application public consultation on the proposed mixed use development has already commenced and will continue in late -summer / autumn 2018.
+Community input and pre-application public consultation on the proposed mixed use development will commence in the coming months.
 An outline planning application will be submitted to Belfast City Council once the consultation process has completed.

-Will the local community have access to employment and training opportunities during the construction of the Belfast Transport Hub?
+Will the local community have access to employment and training opportunities during the construction of Belfast Grand Central Station?

-The build and engineering of the Belfast Transport Hub will create up to approximately 400 jobs during construction, including approx. 100 ‘Buy Social’ jobs for new entrants into the construction sector.
+The build and engineering of Belfast Grand Central Station will create up to approximately 400 jobs during construction, including approx. 100 ‘Buy Social’ jobs for new entrants into the construction sector.

 Weavers Cross are working in partnership with Belfast City Council to create awareness and support readiness to local communities in preparation for these opportunities.

-Will the Belfast Transport Hub project create other employment opportunities?
+Will the Belfast Grand Central Station project create other employment opportunities?